 Medications for ADHD

-Counseling can help a child with ADHD learn to handle frustrations and build self-esteem.
-It can also provide parents with supportive strategies.
-A specific type of therapy, called social skills training, can help kids improve at taking turns and sharing.
-Studies show that long-term treatment with a combination of drugs and behavioral therapy is more effective than medication alone.
+It can help your child learn to handle frustrations and build self-esteem.
+It also teaches you some support strategies.
+One type of therapy, called social skills training, shows him how to take turns and share.
+Studies show that long-term treatment with a combo of drugs and behavioral therapy works better than medication alone.

 The Role of Routine

-The jury is still out on whether diet may improve ADHD symptoms.
-While studies on ADHD diets have produced mixed results, some health experts believe foods that are good for the brain could reduce symptoms of ADHD.
-High-protein foods, including eggs, meat, beans, and nuts, may improve concentration.
-It might also be helpful to replace simple carbs, like candy and white bread, with complex carbs, like pears and whole-grain bread.
-Talk to your pediatrician before making any dramatic changes to your child's diet.
+Studies on diets have mixed results, but some experts believe food that's good for the brain could be helpful.
+Things that are high in protein, like eggs, meat, beans, and nuts, may help your child concentrate better.
+You may also want to replace simple carbs, like candy and white bread, with complex ones, like pears and whole-grain bread.
+Talk to your pediatrician before making any big changes in what your child eats.